Achilles tendinosis is a condition due to repeated microtrauma which may cause stiffness, edema, weakness, and pain in the Achilles tendon.

 Treatment of Achilles Tendinosis

-In acute phase, rest from sporting activities, medication like NSAIDs and ice packs are used to relive the symptoms.
+In the acute phase, rest from sporting activities, medication like NSAIDs and ice packs are used to relieve the symptoms.

 An ice pack should be applied for 10-30 minutes 3-4 times a day.